-4.4 COASTWIDE MORTALITY LIMIT
+4.4 COASTWIDE REFERENCE MORTALITY LIMIT

-The coastwide mortality limit is determined using the stock assessment and a fishing intensity (i.e. F{SPR}) defined by a harvest control rule (Figure 3).
-The stock assessment estimates the stock status which is used in the harvest control rule to determine if fishing intensity should be reduced from a reference SPR of 43%.
-The reference SPR is linearly reduced when the stock status is estimated below 30% and is set to 100% (no fishing for directed fisheries) when the stock status is estimated at or below 20%.
+The coastwide reference mortality limit is determined using the stock assessment and a fishing intensity (i.e. $F{SPR}$ ) defined by a harvest control rule (Figure 3).
+The stock assessment estimates the stock status (dynamic RSB) which is used in the harvest control rule to determine if fishing intensity should be reduced from the reference SPR (currently 43%).
+The reference SPR is linearly reduced when the stock status is estimated below 30% and is set to 100% (no fishing for directed fisheries) when the stock status is estimated at or below 20% (SBLIM).